 Fraternidad-Muprespa, present at the 10th International Congress of Occupational Health and Risk Prevention

-Fraternidad-Muprespa is present at the
+Fraternidad-Muprespa is present in the

 He also detailed that the leadership traits of the future, the characteristics of healthy leadership, “that artificial intelligence does not yet have,” are generosity, credibility and coherence along with good training and communication skills to integrate diversity into teams.